FaisalHammad1999/futureproofwiki/Intro-to-Webpack.md

 We also need to create an `src` and a `public` folder to store our source code and assets.

-Our next task is to instruct Webpack on how it should work by creating a `webpack.config.js` file and inserting the following:
+Our next task is to instruct Webpack on how it should work by creating a folder called `config` and making a `webpack.config.js` file and inserting the following:

 ```js
 const path = require('path');